BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 Medical stability: Clients should be medically stable and have basic medical monitoring in place prior to referral.
 If you are unsure about your patient's medical stability, please consult with their physician prior to referring.

-Who We Are Not Able to See
+Who We Do Not See

 To ensure the best possible match between client needs and our level of care, we are not able to accept referrals for clients who: